thtrieu/deepgeo/README.md

 ## `TODO(thtrieu)`

-* Add the following actions: construct perpendicular line, construct angle bisector.
-* Think about how to handle causal dependencies in pi/2 angle measures.
+* Think about how to recursively apply discoveries.
 * Add the circle and relation: point centers circle.
 This will make the graph heterogeneous, is there a way to avoid this?
 * Think about how to handle coincidence of points and lines.